twestpha/FirstPersonEngine/README.md

 * FlatAnimatedGun
 * Gun Selection

-Player Components TODO
+Player Components, for managing the first person player
+* First Person Player
-* ...
+* Player Respawn Volume

 Billboard Sprites Components, used for 2D sprites in 3d space, much like Doom or Wolfenstein 3D.
 * Material Animation